algorandfoundation/puya/docs/index.md

 ## Programming with Algorand Python

-To get started developing with Python on Algorand, please take a look at our [Language Guide](language-guide.md).
+To get started developing with Algorand Python, please take a look at the [Language Guide](language-guide.md).

 ```{toctree}
 ---